keboola/connection-docs/components/extractors/database/postgresql/index.md

 - **Snapshot parallelism**: Specifies the number of threads that the connector uses when performing an initial snapshot.
   To enable parallel initial snapshots, set the property to a value greater than 1.
 In a parallel initial snapshot, the connector processes multiple tables concurrently.
 Note that setting up high values may lead to OOM errors.
-Change the default value on your own risk.
+Change the default value at your own risk.

-#### Hearbeat
+#### Heartbeat

-Enable heartbeat signals to prevent WAL disk space consumption.
+Enable heartbeat signals to prevent the consumption of WAL disk space.
 The connector will periodically emit a heartbeat signal to the selected table.

 {: .image-popup}
 ![img_4.png](/components/extractors/database/postgresql/img_4.png)

-**NOTE** The heartbeat signal must also be selected in the `Datasource > Tables to sync` configuration property.
-For more information, see the [WAL disk space consumption](#wal-disk-space-consumption) section.
+***NOTE:** The heartbeat signal must also be selected in the `Datasource > Tables to sync` configuration property.
+For more information, see the [WAL disk space consumption](#wal-disk-space-consumption) section.*

 - **Heartbeat interval [ms]**: The interval in milliseconds at which the heartbeat signal is emitted.
 The default value is `3000` (3 s).
 - **Action Query**: The query that the connector uses to send heartbeat signals to the source database.
-The query must be a valid SQL statement that the source database can execute and the heartbeat table must be tracked in the Source settings.
+The query must be a valid SQL statement that the source database can execute, and the heartbeat table must be tracked in the Source settings.

 ### Destination

-The destination is a mandatory configuration option.
-It is used to specify how the data is loaded into the destination tables.
+The destination is a mandatory configuration option that specifies how the data is loaded into the destination tables.

 {: .image-popup}